-Southwestern Oregon Community College is accredited by the Northwest Association of Secondary and Higher Schools.
-In addition, the curricula and standards are approved by the Oregon State Department of Education.
-All lower-division transfer courses applicable to a baccalaureate degree are approved by the Oregon State System of Higher Education.
+The curricula and standards of Southwestern Oregon Community College are approved by the Oregon State Department of Education.
+All "transfer" courses offered by the Division of Liberal Arts and Sciences applicable to a Baccalaureate (four year) degree are approved by the Oregon State Board of Higher Education and credit for them can be transferred to the institutions comprising the State System of Higher Education.